 Legal entities and entrepreneurs incorporated in Serbia are required to maintain their books of account, to recognize and value assets and liabilities, income and expenses, and to present, submit and disclose financial statements in conformity the Law on Accounting (hereinafter referred as: the "Law", Official Gazette of the Republic of Serbia no. 62/2013).
-As a large legal entity, the Bank is required to apply International Financial Reporting Standards ("IFRS"), which as per the aforementioned law comprise the following: the Framework for the Preparation and Presentation of Financial Statements (the "Framework"), International Accounting Standards ("IAS"), International Financial Reporting Standards ("IFRS"), as well as the related interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC") and additional related interpretations issued by International Accounting Standards Board ("IASB"), the translations of which to the Serbian language were approved and issued by the competent Ministry of Finance.
+As a large legal entity, the Bank is required to apply International Financial Reporting Standards ("IFRS"), which as per the aforementioned law comprise the following: the Framework for the Preparation and Presentation of Financial Statements (the "Framework"), International Accounting Standards ("IAS"), International Financial Reporting Standards ("IFRS"), as well as the related interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC") and additional related interpretations issued by International Accounting Standards of which to the Serbian language were approved and issued by the competent Ministry of Finance.

 The amendments to IAS, as well as the newly issued IFRS and the related interpretations issued by the IASB and the IFRIC, in the period between December 31, 2002 and January 1, 2009, were officially adopted pursuant to a Decision enacted by the Ministry of Finance of the Republic of Serbia (the "Ministry") on October 5, 2010 and published the Official Gazette of the Republic of Serbia no. 77/2010.
-The Ministry's Decision dated March 13, 2014 adopted the translation of the Conceptual Framework for Financial Reporting and (the "Conceptual Framework," adopted by the IASB in September 2010, which supplants the Framework for Preparation and Presentation of the Financial Statements) and basic texts of IAS and IFRS ("Decision on Adoption of the Translations of the Conceptual Framework for Financial Reporting and Basic Texts of International Accounting Standards and International Financial Reporting Standards," published the Official Gazette of the Republic of Serbia no. 35 on March 27, 2014 ("Decision on Adoption of the Translations"), encompassing amendments to IAS and new IFRS and related interpretations issued by IASB and IFRIC/effective as of December 31, 2013.
+The Ministry's Decision dated March 13, 2014 adopted the translation of the Conceptual Framework for Financial Reporting and (the "Conceptual Framework," adopted by the IASB in September 2010, which supplants the Framework for Preparation and Presentations of the Conceptual Framework for Financial Reporting and Basic Texts of International Accounting Standards and International Financial Reporting Standards," published the Official Gazette of the Republic of Serbia no. 35 on March 27, 2014 ("Decision on Adoption of the Translations"), encompassing amendments to IAS and new IFRS and related interpretations issued by IASB and IFRIC/effective as of December 31, 2013.
 Based on this Decision on Adoption of the Translations, the Conceptual Framework, IAS, IFRS, IFRIC and related interpretations that have been translated shall be applied to the financial statements prepared as of December 31, 2014.